open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

       std::map<const SpikeChannel*, Electrode*> electrodeMap;

-This defines a :code:`struct` to hold relevant information about each upstream electrode, and creates an :code:`OwnedArray` (from the JUCE library) to store them.
+This defines a :code:`struct` to hold relevant information about each upstream electrode, and creates an :code:`OwnedArray` (a class from the JUCE library) to store them.
 In addition, we'll create a :code:`std::map` object to make it simple to associate each :code:`SpikeChannel` pointer (one of the GUI's built-in classes) with our custom Electrode :code:`structs`.

 Next, inside the :code:`updateSettings()` method in :code:`RateViewer.cpp`, we will loop through the available :code:`SpikeChannel` pointers and store their metadata locally.
 Before :code:`updateSettings()` is called, the :code:`spikeChannels` array will be automatically updated to hold the latest information about upstream spike channel objects.